RPGroup-PBoC/whale/readings.md

 * [Street-Fighting Mathematics: The Art of Educated Guessing and Opportunistic Problem Solving](https://sept.mit.edu/sites/default/files/Streetfighting%20Mathematics.pdf).
 This excellent free book by Sanjoy Mahajan (a Caltech alum!) teaches order-of-magnitude estimation in the same style that we will employ throughout the course.
 Essential reading for those curious to explore more advanced techniques than those we will cover.

+* [Order-of-Magnitude Physics: A Textbook with Applications to the Retinal Rod and to the Density of Prime Numbers](https://thesis.library.caltech.edu/5338/1/Mahajan_s_1998.pdf).
+Mahajan's original Caltech PhD thesis, which later evolved into another excellent free textbook.

 * [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/), MIT

 * [Be/Bi 103: Data Analysis in the Biological Sciences](http://www.bebi103.caltech.edu), Justin Bois/Caltech